 SSDs in the latest notebooks come in two form factors:

-- smaller M.2 card format with its own interface, which can be faster than SATA 3, depending on notebook’s motherboard design
+- smaller M.2 card format with its own interface, which can be faster than SATA, depending on notebook’s motherboard design.

 A relatively new technology on the storage market is NVMe.
-It enables extremely fast operation of M.2 solid state drives in laptops with NVMe support.
-In day-to-day home and office tasks, you probably wouldn’t notice NVMe speed boost over already fast standard M.2 SSD operation.
+It enables extremely fast operation of NVMe-compatible M.2 solid state drives in laptops with NVMe support.
+In day-to-day home and office tasks, you probably wouldn’t notice NVMe speed boost over non-NVMe M.2 and 2.5″ SSDs.
 But NVMe will show its potential in some storage-intensive scenarios like copying a large number of files or editing large high-def videos.

 On the negative side, common capacities of solid state drives are generally smaller than capacities of mechanical hard drives.
 SSDs vary between 128 GB and 1 Terabyte and have a noticeably higher price per Gigabyte than hard drives.